tetsushijp/AEP-Hands-on-Labs/general/data_dictionary.md

 Welcome Marketer / DBarchitect / Soon-To-Be AEP Genius...
 -----------------------------
-You are wearing many hats at a leading Media Company, likely not too dissimalar to your day-to-day responsibilites today.
-You've been tasked to both deploy and understand how to build out the upon your AEP deployment.
+You are wearing many hats at a leading Media Company, likely not too dissimalar to your day-to-day responsibilites in the real world.
+You've been tasked to both deploy and understand how to build out the upon your AEP deployment -- the deployment has already started so the system should be considered ".
 This guide/document here (meant to be reviewed before your HOL session) will give you a detailed look and analysis of the data you're currently loading into your system.

 OBJECTIVES:
 ==============
   - Become familiar with the data sources
   - Understand mixins + schemas
-  - New insights into your deployment
+  - Gain new insights into your HOL deployment with AEP

 SOURCES:
 =================